bcgov/nr-broker/docs/dev_account_token.md

 ### Revoke a token

-If you need to revoke the current token immediately, generate the token twice.
-Generating the token twice ends the initial token's one-hour grace period.
-You can ignore the first generated token, as it is only used to cancel the grace period.
+If you need to immediately revoke all active tokens for an account:

+1. Navigate to the access token page for the broker account
+2. Click the "Revoke Token" button
+3. Confirm the revocation in the dialog

+This will immediately block all active tokens for the account, including any tokens in the grace period.
+Any services using these tokens will lose access until a new token is generated.
+This action cannot be undone.

 ## How to look up an account from a token